-I know of no organized way to avoid those long lines when you’re checking in for a flight in person at the airport.
-At some airports, airlines are attacking the in-person check-in line problem by installing a variety of tech solutions, most notably automatic kiosks and smartphone apps.
+At many airports, airlines have addressed the in-person check-in line problem by installing a variety of tech solutions, most notably automatic kiosks and smartphone apps.
 Where they’re available, they help a lot, but whether they’re available depends on each airline at each airport.
-You just take what you can get.
-And check in online whenever you can.
+You just take what you can get, and always check in online whenever you can.

 A more certain way to avoid the longest lines at check-in is to fly in a premium class or earn elite frequent flyer status.
-At most airports, most airlines—at least the big ones—provide special priority lines for those folks.
+Most airlines provide special priority lines for VIPs.
 If you qualify, you get the special treatment, but buying a premium ticket or earning status costs a lot of cash.
-Bonus: normally, if one family member qualifies, the entire family goes along.
+That said, if one family member qualifies, usually the entire family goes along.

-Typically, airport security screening involves two sub-lines: First, passing a “gatekeeper” at the entry to the security checkpoint screening area for your terminal; second, lining up to dump your stuff into a bin during the actual screening.
-Two “membership” programs allow you to bypass or reduce both delays at some airports.
+Typically, airport security screening involves two sub-lines: First, passing a gatekeeper at the entry point to the security checkpoint screening area for your terminal; second, lining up to dump your stuff into a bin during the actual screening.
+Two membership programs allow you to bypass or reduce both delays at some airports.

-- TSA’s PreCheck system gives enrolled travelers access to dedicated screening lanes where they can leave shoes and belts on and keep laptops and liquids packed in a carry-on at more than 200 U.S. airports.
-At far fewer big airports, TSA PreCheck also provides access to dedicated gatekeeper lanes.
+TSA’s PreCheck system gives enrolled travelers access to dedicated screening lanes where they can leave shoes and belts on and keep laptops and liquids packed in a carry-on at more than 200 U.S. airports.
+At some of the bigger airports, TSA PreCheck also provides access to dedicated gatekeeper lanes.
 The dedicated screening is an advantage, but a relatively small one.
 Dedicated gatekeeper lines are more useful.
-Nevertheless, I see numerous reports of circumstances when the PreCheck lanes were longer than the regular lanes.

-- PreCheck operates through airlines: Once enrolled, you get a “trusted traveler” number, which you then register with each airline you fly.
+PreCheck operates through the airlines.
+Once enrolled, you get a “trusted traveler” number, which you then register with each airline you fly.
 Entry eligibility is shown as a special notification on your boarding pass, not any card you carry.
-Currently, more than 70 U.S. and international lines participate.
+Currently, more than 80 U.S. and international lines participate.
 Of note for families, kids 12 and under can join a parent or guardian in the dedicated lanes with PreCheck.

-- Another program, Clear, allows you to bypass those gatekeeper lines completely at 36 large U.S. airports.
+Another program called Clear allows you to bypass gatekeeper lines completely at more than 40 large U.S. airports.
 Instead of the regular airport line, Clear users enter a separate line (marked by a sign) that is typically very short.
 Once screened by a Clear agent, you go directly to a TSA screening line without passing the gatekeeper at all.
-A byproduct benefit is that Clear also operates screening bypass lines at a few major sports and event venues such as stadiums and arenas.
+A byproduct benefit is that Clear also operates screening bypass lines at a few major sporting events and event venues such as stadiums and arenas.

 You can also try to time your flights to avoid the busiest times of day at airport security screening checkpoints.
-The TSA has an app that crowdsources checkpoint wait times at airports around the U.S.
+The TSA has a helpful app that crowdsources checkpoint wait times at airports around the U.S.

 Don’t confuse Global Entry with the similar-looking entry kiosks like Mobile Passport Control at many U.S. airports.
 Those just let you avoid filling out paper customs declarations and answering routine questions; you still have to line up for an agent.

-How to Enroll in TSA PreCheck, Global Entry, or NEXUS
+How to Enroll in TSA PreCheck, Global Entry, Clear, or NEXUS

-TSA PreCheck, Global Entry, and NEXUS (an expedited-processing program for travel between the U.S. and Canada) require you to gain “trusted traveler” status, which requires a screening application process that starts with an information form, and also includes a personal interview at an enrollment center and submission of biometric data:
+TSA PreCheck, Global Entry, and NEXUS (an expedited-processing program for travel between the U.S. and Canada) require you to gain “trusted traveler” status, which requires a screening application process that starts with an information form and also includes both an interview at an enrollment center and submission of biometric data.